mizuikk/zerotier-docker-container-nat/README.md

 - `/16` subnet routes may not function as expected in ZeroTier.
 - `/24` subnet configurations appear to work reliably.
 - Always verify routes with `route -n` on client devices.

-**- The A and B segments of your target address may need to be the same as the local ones, for example, 192.168.2.0/24.**
+- **The A and B segments of your target address may need to be the same as the local ones, for example, 192.168.2.0/24.**

 # zerotier-docker-container-nat